-Foreword 4 The Quality and Purpose of Care 5 1.
-A statement of the range of needs of the children for whom it is intended that the children's home to provide care and accommodation 2.
-Details of the home's ethos, the outcomes that the home seeks to achieve and its approach to achieving them.
+Foreword 4 The Quality and Purpose of Care 4 1.
+A statement of the range of needs of the children for whom it is intended that the children's hot to provide care and accommodation.
+2. Details of the home's ethos, the outcomes that the home seeks to achieve and its approach to achieving them.
 5 3.
-A description of the accommodation offered by the home, including: 6 a) how accommodation has been adapted to the needs of children; 6 b) the age range, number and sex of children for whom it is intended that accommodation is to be provided; and c) the type of accommodation, including sleeping accommodation 6 4.
+A description of the accommodation offered by the home, including: 6 a) how accommodation has been adapted to the needs of children; 6 b) the age range, number and sex of children for whom it is intended that accommodation is to provided; and c) the type of accommodation, including sleeping accommodation 6 4.
 A description of the location of the home.
 7 5.
-The arrangements for supporting the cultural, linguistic and religious needs of children 7 6.
-Details of who to contact if a person has a complaint about the home and how that person can access the home's complaints policy 7 7.
-Details of how a person, body or organisation involved in the care or protection of a child can acc The Views, Wishes and Feelings 11 8.
-A description of the homes policy and approach to consulting children about the quality of their care 11 9.
+The arrangements for supporting the cultural, linguistic and religious needs of children 8 6.
+Details of who to contact if a person has a complaint about the home and how that person can access the home's complaints policy 7.
+Details of how a person, body or organisation involved in the care or protection of a child can a the home's child protection policies or the behaviour management policy The Views, Wishes and Feelings 11 8.
+A description of the homes policy and approach to consulting children about the quality of thei care 9.
 A description of the homes policy and approach in relation to: 12 a) anti-discriminatory practice in respect of children and their families; and 12 b) children's rights 12 Education 13 10.
 Details of provision to support children with special educational needs 13 11.
 If the home is registered as a school, details of the curriculum provided by the home and the management and structure of the arrangements for education 13 12.
-If the home is not registered as a school, the arrangements for children to attend local schools a the provision made by the home to promote children's educational achievement.
-13. The arrangements for enabling children to take part in and benefit from a variety of activities that meet their needs and develop and reflect their creative, intellectual, physical and social interests and skills t Health and Wellbeing 16 14.
+If the home is not registered as a school, the arrangements for children to attend local schools the provision made by the home to promote children's educational achievement 13.
+The arrangements for enabling children to take part in and benefit from a variety of activities t meet their needs and develop and reflect their creative, intellectual, physical and social interests as skills nd Health and Wellbeing 16 14.
 Details of any healthcare or therapy provided, including: 16